-Ind 64.
-The patient/family is informed about the cost of treatment
+Ind 53.
+The patient/family is informed about the cost of treatment and fee list is displayed

-Customarily, the consultation fee is displayed or patients are informed about the fee, the charges for procedure, etc. by the dentist personally, or by the staff at the reception desk (as applicable), and the cost list is shown if requested.
+Customarily, the fee is displayed and patients are informed about the fee, the charges for procedure, etc. by the dentist personally, or by the staff at the reception desk (as applicable).

-- ✓ The consultation fee is displayed
+- ✓ The fee is displayed

 - ✓ Patients are informed about the fee and the charges for medicines/procedures at the reception desk (as applicable)

 - ✓ Cost list is shown if requested

-- If there is evidence that the patients/families are informed about the treatment cost, then score as fully met. - If the patients/relatives are not informed about the expected cost of treatment, then score as not met.
+- If fee list is displayed, then score as fully met. - If fee list is not displayed, then score as not met.